Academic major: History

 The roots of the academic major as we now know it first surfaced in the 19th century as "alternative components of the undergraduate degree".
 Before that, all students receiving an undergraduate degree would be required to study the same slate of courses geared at a comprehensive "liberal education".

 In 1825, the University of Virginia initiated an educational approach that would allow students to choose from an area of focus.
 Offering eight options (which included ancient languages, anatomy, medicine), other higher educational systems in Europe began to develop into a stricter specialization approach to studies after the American Civil War.

 In the United States, in the second half of the 19th century, concentrated foci at the undergraduate level began to prosper and popularize, but the familiar term "major" did not appear until 1877 in a Johns Hopkins University catalogue.
 The major generally required 2 years of study, while the minor required one.

 From 1880 to 1910, Baccalaureate granting American institutions vastly embraced a free-elective system, where students were endowed with a greater freedom to explore intellectual curiosities.

 The 1930s witnessed the appearance of first interdisciplinary major: American studies.
 Culture was the grounding concept and orchestrating principle for its courses.

 1960s to 1970s experienced a new tide of interdisciplinary majors and a relaxation of curriculum and graduation requirements.
 (Civil Rights Movement spawned Women's studies and Black Studies, for example.)

 In the 1980s and 1990s, "interdisciplinary studies, multiculturalism, feminist pedagogy, and a renewed concern for the coherence and direction of the undergraduate program began to assail the Baccalaureate degree dominated by the academic major."

 Major's significance

 The academic major is considered a defining and dominant characteristic of the undergraduate degree.
 "The ascendancy of the disciplines in the late nineteenth century and their continuing dominance throughout the twentieth century have left an indelible imprint on the shape and direction of the academic major" and research affirms that the academic major is the strongest and clearest curricular link to gains in student learning.
 While general education is considered to be the breadth component of an undergraduate education, the major is commonly deemed the depth aspect.
+For example, majoring in English is excellent preparation for a law degree.
 Choice of major has a significant impact on employment prospects and lifetime earnings.